Approximate Newton policy gradient algorithms: Approximate Newton method

 from which we can obtain the dynamics of the objective function $E$:

 where we have used the gradient

 As a result, we have shown that $\frac{\mathrm{d}E(\pi)}{\mathrm{d} t}\geq0$.
-Since $E(\pi)$ is upper-bounded by $e^\top v_{\pi^*}$, $E(\pi)$ converges.
-With a closer look, the following theorem states that the limiting policy is exactly the optimal policy $\pi^*$ and the proof is given in \cref{sec:flowconvpf}. \begin{theorem} The quasi-Newton flow \eqref{eq:qNflowgen} converges globally to the optimal policy $\pi^*$. \end{theorem}
+Since $E(\pi)$ is upper-bounded by $\rho^\top v_{\pi^*}$, $E(\pi)$ converges.
+With a closer look, the following theorem states that the limiting policy is exactly the optimal policy $\pi^*$ and the proof is given in \cref{sec:flowconvpf}. \begin{theorem} The approximate Newton flow \eqref{eq:qNflowgen} converges globally to the optimal policy $\pi^*$. \end{theorem}